joelbeckham/joelbeckham.com/content/post/2012-01-11-selenium-webdriver-pageobjects-pattern.md

       </p>

       <p>
-        Note that the constructor validates that we&#8217;re on the right page.
+        Note that the constructor validates that we're on the right page.
 Now if you want to check that the expected language is selected, you can write this in your test:
       </p>

       <div id="codeSnippetWrapper">